ArsenalRecon/Arsenal-Image-Mounter/MountTool/README.md

 If your project is not licensed under an AGPL v3 compatible license, contact Arsenal Recon directly regarding alternative licensing:

 http://ArsenalRecon.com/contact/

+Folder specific information:

+ArsenalImageMounterMountTool.exe - Compiled, ready-to-run, one-piece simple GUI mount tool.
+Installs necessary driver components if not already installed.
+Complete functionality is available when run on Windows 8, but all basic functionality exists when run on Windows 7.
+This mount tool application is primarily intended to show what the Arsenal Image Mounter source code can be used for.

+ArsenalImageMounterControl.exe - Provides command line access to basic Arsenal Image Mounter features.

+Screenshot.png - Example of MountTool's disk signature collision reporting and remediation.
+Note - remediation only available in read/write mode.